PaulSchulze1337/blueprint-huedimmerwithscenecycling/readme.md

   * **Zigbee2MQTT Required:** This blueprint is designed to work with a Philips Hue Dimmer connected to Home Assistant via Zigbee2MQTT.
 Ensure your dimmer is properly paired and publishing MQTT messages.
   * **Input Text Helper is Mandatory for Scene Cycling:** Scene cycling functionality will **not work** without properly creating and configuring the `input_text` helper entity as described in the setup.
   * **Default Scene Type is RGB:** If you use scene cycling without customizing scene settings, scenes will default to RGB color scenes, which might not be ideal for bulbs that don't support RGB color.
-Consider customizing your scene settings, especially for scene cycling.
   * **Disclaimer:** This software is provided "as is," without any warranties or guarantees of any kind, express or implied.
 Use at your own risk.

 Enjoy your enhanced Hue Dimmer experience with time-adaptive lighting and scene control\!